pspete/psPAS/docs/collections/_commands/New-PASPSMSession.md

 It requires the PVWA and PSM to be configured for either transparent connections through PSM with RDP files or the HTML5 Gateway.

+Minimum required version for AdHocConnect 10.5

+Minimum required version for HTMLGW 10.2

 ## EXAMPLES

 ### EXAMPLE 1